microsoft/vscode-cordova/CONTRIBUTING.md

 ## Code

-This extension is based on [JavaScript Debugger](https://github.com/Microsoft/vscode-js-debug).
+This extension is based on [JavaScript Debugger extension](https://github.com/Microsoft/vscode-js-debug).

 ## Code of conduct